Human Hibachi (film franchise): Human Hibachi: The Beginning (2023)

 The third installment, a short film prequel, Human Hibachi: The Beginning was filmed in 2023.

 The film shows a brutal look at how Jin and the Human Hibachi films got their start in Japan, before he made his way to the United States.

 Human Hibachi 3: The Last Supper (2025)

 The fourth installment, Human Hibachi: The Last Supper was filmed in parts of 2024 and 2025.
 In December 2024 filming began at Troma Entertainment studios in New York City to film Lloyd Kaufman's scene.
 Actors Jeff Alpert who plays Doug Patrick, Stafford Chavis (Bobby Shields) and Wataru Nishida (Jin Yamamoto) all return for the film.

 The premise of the movie is, a man who suffers from hyper-religiosity, leads a cult of devout followers to partake in a "last supper" where sacrificed humans are the main course.
+It premiered at Rowan College at Burlington County on December 6th, 2025.
 Debbie Rochon was cast as Aunt Maureen in the film.